 - Check for Clearance

 Whether you have an HVAC system indoor or outdoor or maybe both, it's essential to check for clearance, ensuring that nothing obstructs the airflow.
 When checking for the outdoor system, look that no plants and weeds are located too closely.
+Definitely do not build and fences or structures nearby or above the outdoor coil.

 For indoors, make sure that furniture or other things are not becoming obstacles, blocking the airflow from the air conditioning system.

-Not to forget that HVAC maintenance prevents the need for instant repairs as well as complete replacements.
+Not to forget that HVAC maintenance prevents the need for emergency repairs as well as complete replacements.
 We recommend you to go through the above-stated HVAC tips for homeowners and take good care of your HVAC system to extend its life and save costs.